AuthorizeNet/sdk-php/README.md

 ## Logging

-SDK generates log with masking for sensitive data like credit card, expiration dates.
-The provided levels for logging are `debug`, `info`, `warn`, `error`.
+The SDK generates a log with masking for sensitive data like credit card, expiration dates.
+The provided levels for logging are
+ `debug`, `info`, `warn`, `error`.
 Add ````use \net\authorize\util\LogFactory;````.
 Logger can be initialized using `$logger = LogFactory::getLog(get_class($this));`
 The default log file `phplog` gets generated in the current folder.
 The subsequent logs are appended to the same file, unless the execution folder is changed, and a new log file is generated.